Your Reliable 4 Layer PCB Stackup Manufacturer in China

 Similarly, you can have a printed circuit board with over 10 layers when selecting the pin density equivalent to 0.2.

 How Do You Make 4 Layer PCB Stackup?

-The creation of a 4 layer printed circuit board stackup is involving prepreg layer which is bonding two or many dual sided PCB boards through application of pressure and heat.
+The creation of a 4 layer printed circuit board stackup is involving a prepreg layer which is bonding two or many double-sided PCB boards through the application of pressure and heat.

 The distinct patterns of conductors that are generated is equating the number of the ultimate layers.